-The proposed construction is programmed to be completed within 2023/2024 financial year.
-The works are expected to last eight days and overnight working will be required.
+The proposed construction is programmed to be completed within the 2023/2024 financial year (April 2023 to March 2024).
+The works are expected to last 10 days and overnight working will be required.

-Traffic management (TM) will be utilised in the form of night-time contraflow.
+TM to be utilised in the form of night-time contraflow.